Pancosmic Relativity and Nature's Hierarchies: Preface

 Examples of where such effects may play an important role include cosmological mechanisms to address various hierarchies observed in nature (using discretely varying parameters as in \cite{Arvanitaki:2016xds,Giudice:2019iwl,Kaloper:2019xfj}).
 We will discuss in detail the cosmological constant problem \cite{Zeldovich:1967gd,Wilczek:1983as,Weinberg:1987dv} in this article, and show how it can be solved.
 In a shorter companion paper \cite{Kaloper:2022oqv}, we have provided a {\it resum\'e} of the cosmological constant problem and its solution in this approach.
 To solve the problem we will include one more $4$-form, which, on shell, also contributes only to the cosmological constant.
-When the charges of the two $4$-forms have an irrational ratio, since their contributions to the effective cosmological constant are degenerate, we can invoke a variant of the discretuum of the irrational axion \cite{Banks:1991mb} and the Hawking-Baum distribution of the terminal values \cite{Hawking:1981gd,Baum:1983iwr,Hawking:1984hk,Abbott:1984qf}, controlled by the semiclassical, saddle point Euclidean action on the background, to pick a terminal value for $\Lambda$.
+When the charges of the two $4$-forms have an irrational ratio, since their contributions to the effective cosmological constant are degenerate, we can invoke a variant of the discretuum of the irrational axion \cite{Banks:1991mb} and use the instability of the positive cosmological constant to membrane discharges to show that any positive cosmological constant eventually decays to smaller values.
+When the charges satisfy $\frac{2\kappa_{\tt eff}^2 \kappa^2 |{\cal Q}_i|}{3{\cal T}^2_i} < 1$ (where $\kappa^2$ are linked to the local value of Planck scale), the membrane discharges are restricted to a subset of nucleation processes, for which the instability invariably stops when $\Lambda \rightarrow 0^+$ since their bounce actions have a pole at $\Lambda \rightarrow 0^+$.
+In the leading order, the outcome of such dynamical evolution effectively realizes the Hawking-Baum distribution of terminal values of $\Lambda$ \cite{Hawking:1981gd,Baum:1983iwr,Hawking:1984hk,Abbott:1984qf}, controlled by the semiclassical, saddle point Euclidean action on the background.

 We find that when combined together, these ingredients exponentially favor vacua with \be \frac{\Lambda_{total}}{\mpl^4} \rightarrow 0 \ll 1\, . \ee A very mild `weak anthropic' determination of Newton's constant, which needs to be near the observed value of $G_N = \frac{1}{8\pi \mps} \simeq 10^{-38} \, ({\rm GeV})^{-2}$ to ensure that Earth is neither charred nor frozen, is the only cameo of the anthropic reasoning.
 As a result the Pancosmic General Relativity dynamics reduces the cosmological constant problem simply to finding the answer to the ``{\it Why now?"} question.
 In other words, we find that effectively the cosmological constant is as close to zero as can be, and the question which remains is what is the driver of the current epoch of cosmological acceleration.
 We will comment on how this might be achieved.
 In the summary, we will also briefly comment on the prospects for inflation.